Blog

 • Empathetic Listening, which involves communicating that you have internalized what has been said and that the message transmitted by the speaker is one now shared with the listener.

-Your level of involvement in a conversation will greatly influence what the speaker chooses to say and to what extent they decide to open up to you.
+Your level of involvement in the conversation will greatly influence what the speaker chooses to say and to what extent they decide to open up to you.
 The more they feel they are being heard, the more likely they are to tell you what it is they really want to say.

 There are several rules to follow if you want to learn to listen effectively: